-9.10 Prospective Candidate Information Packet.
+- 9.8 Recognition of Outgoing Board Members.
+Service on the Board shall be recognized, upon completion of the Board member's term on the Board, by presentation to outgoing Board members of a plaque or small gift at a regular Board meeting, typically during the meeting that includes the Annual Meeting of the Board. - 9.9 Procedures for Resident / Public Input.
+Resident and general public input on District matters is encouraged by the Board.
+Staff will widely publicize all appropriate means for the public to communicate (questions, comments, complaints) with the District and Board, e.g. telephone numbers, postal addresses, email addresses, website address, and will use bulletin boards and suggestion boxes where appropriate. - 9.10 Prospective Candidate Information Packet.
 Staff will prepare an information packet for prospective Board candidates, whether elective or appointive candidates.
-This packet of information will contain essential information about the Board and District and include at a minimum: the District's Mission and Vision Statements, Board policies, current brochures, a District facilities listing and map, Commissioner responsibilities and an invitation by the Director to meet with the candidate and discuss the above and any other timely matters of interest.
-Other documents are available at the District's Administrative building.

-9.11 Special Recreation.
+This packet of information will contain essential information about the Board and District and include, at a minimum: the District's Mission and Vision Statements, Board policies, current brochures, a listing of District facilities and corresponding map, a Commissioner's responsibilities, and an invitation by the Director to meet with the candidate and discuss the above and any other timely matters of interest.
+Other documents are available at the District's Administrative building upon request. - 9.11 Special Recreation.
 The District acknowledges and supports the Americans With Disabilities Act (42 U.S.C.
-12131 "ADA") and prohibits discrimination on the basis of disability in the services, programs, or activities of the District.
+12131 "ADA") and prohibits discrimination on the basis of disability in the employment, services, programs, or activities of the District.
 The Board adopted the ADA grievance procedure and authorizes, empowers, and directs the Director to designate a responsible employee or employees to coordinate the District's efforts to comply with and carry out its responsibilities under ADA.
 The Board recognizes the need to provide quality recreation for special populations that live in the District's boundaries, within the financial resources available.
-The District will meet its responsibilities through participation in a cooperative special recreation association where such is more economical or viable than an "in-District" program.
+The District will meet its responsibilities through participation in a cooperative special recreation association when such participation is more economical or viable than an "in-District" program.
 It is the Director's responsibility to monitor the performance of the Special Recreation Association and report to the Board accordingly.